jun9303/roughSurfaceGen/README.md

 # roughSurfaceGen
 Artificial rough surface generator with some sample results based on the algorithm provided by Forooghi et al. (2017, J. Fluids Eng.).
+Run 'surfGenPlotScript' in MATLAB (tested on version R2023b or higher).

 This public repository is associated with our article '[To be provided]' published in the [To be provided].
 Please refer to one of the links below to access our open-access article.